DempseyRogers/hsi-partnersite/readme.md

 - HSI_Classes/download_data.py
   - Edit lines 4 and 14, to reflect your query and desired data download location respectively.
 - HSI_Model_Configs/DEVELOPMENT/{new_model_config}.py
-  - Edit the downloaded_data_dir inside teh new models configuration file to match your data downloaded location.
+  - Edit the downloaded_data_directory inside teh new models configuration file to match your data downloaded location.
     - If this variable is left as the default: None, data will be downloaded at each model run (PROD).
-    - Ex: downloaded_data_dir="../data/cl_attack_data.pkl"
+    - Ex: downloaded_data_directory="../data/cl_attack_data.pkl"
-- HSI_Model_Configs/HSI_fitter.sh
+- HSI_Model_Configs/HSI_faffinity_matrix_iterations.sh
   - Edit lines 6-9, to specify a unique site name or site_ALL, config.py script to be fit, and model name for logs and results storage.
     - This shell script will then call the model with a fixed set of hyper parameters.
 The model will be run num_trials times.
 Five panel stats will be record and printed upon completion.
       - This data shows how many times a certain anomaly is predicted across all trials.
       - A well fit model should return a high mean percent similar among trials, and low mean standard deviation among trials.
       - Other indicators of a good fit
         - Few anomalous predictions after multi filter.
-        - Large separation of multi fitter scores between "false positives" and predictions.
+        - Large separation of multi faffinity_matrix_iterations scores between "false positives" and predictions.
 False positives found during the first pass of the HSI should have a bin count near 0, while valid predictions should have a bin count near the bin count threshold set int the config file (default is 15).
 - Model hyperparameter and their results' five panel stats are appended to results/HSI/{site}/{model}/results/parameter_df.pkl for future reference (not implemented - clustering to find fit in hyperparameter space.)
 - Logs, plots, and results are located at: results/HSI/{site}/{model}/ based of the naming convention specified it the model's config file.
 #### Hyperparameter Explanation and Selection (defaults provided)